 Contents

-The Total calories that you see on your Apple Watch is the sum total of all the calories that you have burned.
-It includes calories consumed while you were walking or exercising as well as calories consumed when you were in the rest state.
+The Total calories you see on your Apple Watch are the total of all the calories you have burned.
+It includes calories consumed while walking or exercising and calories consumed when you were in the rest state.

-The Move calories on the other hand, are only calories that are associated with activity.
+On the other hand, the Move calories are only calories associated with an activity.
 These are energy calories that were burned when you were walking around or ‘moving’ around.

-Simply put, reported move calories on the Apple Watch are Active calories and the total calories that you see are the sum total of active calories and resting calories.
+Simply put, reported move calories on the Apple Watch are Active calories, and the total calories you see are the sum total of active calories and resting calories.

-Calories burned in Idle state via Basal Metabolic Rate
+Calories burned in an Idle state via Basal Metabolic Rate

-One reason why some fitness experts suggest that you incorporate some weight training into your fitness regimen is that your body keeps burning higher calories even after you have completed your exercise.
+Some fitness experts suggest incorporating some weight training into your fitness regimen because your body keeps burning higher calories even after you have completed your exercise.

 Strength training adds muscle mass and can speed up your Basal metabolic rate.